BCCRiskAdvisory/ruby-style-guide/README.md

   ```

 * <a name="consistent-multi-line-chains"></a>
-    Adopt a consistent multi-line method chaining style.
-There are two
-    popular styles in the Ruby community, both of which are considered
-    good - leading `.` (Option A) and trailing `.` (Option B).
-<sup>[[link](#consistent-multi-line-chains)]</sup>

-  * **(Option A)** When continuing a chained method invocation on
-    another line keep the `.` on the second line.

-    ```Ruby
-    # bad - need to consult first line to understand second line
-    one.two.three.
-      four

-    # good - it's immediately clear what's going on the second line
-    one.two.three
-      .four
-    ```

-  * **(Option B)** When continuing a chained method invocation on another line,
+  When continuing a chained method invocation on another line,
   include the `.` on the first line to indicate that the
   expression continues.

+<sup>[[link](#consistent-multi-line-chains)]</sup>

     ```Ruby
     # bad - need to read ahead to the second line to know that the chain continues